neuralmagic/deepsparse/src/deepsparse/transformers/README.md

 the sparsified ONNX model with its corresponding configs.

-## Deployment
+## Deployment APIs

+DeepSparse provides both a python Pipeline API and an out-of-the-box model server that can be used for end-to-end inference in either existing python workflows or as an HTTP endpoint.
+Both options provide similar specifications for configurations and support a variety of NLP transformers tasks including question answering, text classification, sentiment analysis, and token classification.

-### Python API
+### Python Pipelines
-Python API is the default interface for running inference with the DeepSparse Engine.
+Pipelines are the default interface for running inference with the DeepSparse Engine.

 Once a model is obtained, either through `SparseML` training or directly from `SparseZoo`, `deepsparse.Pipeline` can be used to easily facilitate end to end inference and deployment